stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Web Applications

-The most popular frameworks are [Express](https://expressjs.com/), which offers the basic elements that you need for a Website or service, and
-[hapi](https://hapijs.com/), which is designed for larger applications.
-[Fastify](https://www.fastify.io/) is an emerging alternative to Express and hapi that can use Express plugins.
-[Restify](http://restify.com/) is a well-known framework that is specialized for REST APIs.
+[Express](https://expressjs.com/) is still most popular Web framework for Node.js, but it is arguably not the best option.
+The [hapi](https://hapijs.com/) framework is the second most popular, has a strong emphasis on quality and security, and it is particularly suited for larger applications.
+[Fastify](https://www.fastify.io/) is an alternative to Express and hapi that can use Express plugins.
+Consider using Fastify for smaller Websites and services.

 Cloud services such as [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/), [Red Hat OpenShift](https://www.openshift.com/) and